New to Health Insurance?

 Our private hospital options let you choose the level of cover that best suits your needs and your budget.

-Basic Hospital is ideal if you're healthy and don't want to pay for what you don't need.
+Essential Hospital is for the young and healthy who are just looking for the essentials in a hospital cover.
 For greater cover, Standard Hospital is a good option, while our top Premium Hospital covers give you the peace of mind that you and your family are well protected.
 There's a choice of excess levels, plus a Premium Hospital - Non-obstetrics cover if pregnancy isn't on your roadmap.

 With all our Extras covers, you're not restricted to a network of preferred providers - so you can choose when and where you're treated.